VLSI-EDA/PoC/README.md

 running testbenches or generating IP cores.
 We choose to use Python as a platform independent scripting environment.
 All Python scripts are wrapped in PowerShell or Bash scripts, to hide some platform specifics of Windows or Linux.
-See the [Requirements][wiki-requirements] wiki page for more details and download sources.
+See the [Requirements][wiki:requirements] wiki page for more details and download sources.

 #### Common requirements: